SophieDeBenedetto/blog/posts/telemetry_part_two.md

 ## Step 2: Specifying Events As Metrics

-Our `Telemetry.Metrics` module, `Quantum.Telemetry`, is responsible for telling the `TelemetryMetricsStatsd` GenServer which Telemetry events to respond to and how to treat each event as a specific type of metric
+Our `Telemetry.Metrics` module, `Quantum.Telemetry`, is responsible for telling the `TelemetryMetricsStatsd` GenServer which Telemetry events to respond to and how to treat each event as a specific type of metric.

 We want to handle the `[:phoenix, :request]` event described above.
 First, let's consider what type of metrics we want to report for this event.
 Let's say we want to increment a counter for each such event, thereby keeping track of the number of requests our app receives to the endpoint.
 Let's also send a timing metric to report the duration of a given web request.